Spriggan (manga): Manga

 In North America, the series was first licensed by Viz Media, under the title Striker, and serialized in Manga Vizion.
 Three volumes were published from November 5, 1998, to May 6, 1999, before the company curtailed further translation.
 In February 2022, Seven Seas Entertainment announced they acquired the rights to publish the series in English, with its original title.
+They released the series in four volumes from June 16, 2022, to June 27, 2023.

 In Europe, two volumes were published in France and in French-speaking countries and territories by Glénat under the name Striker in the Netherlands by Big Balloon, eleven volumes in Germany by Planet Manga, and three full volume in Spain and in Spanish-speaking territories and countries by Planeta DeAgostini in 1993 followed by a reprint from 1996 to 1997 with another reprint announced on July 15, 2021 via its Spanish Twitter account.
 Together with Ranma ½, it was the first manga published in Portugal, by Texto Editora in 1995.

 In Asia, the manga was released in Hong Kong by Jade Dynasty, in Indonesia by Elex Media Komputindo, in Singapore it was released by Chuang Yi in English, in South Korea by Daiwon C.I., in Taiwan by Tong Li Comics, and in Thailand by Siam Inter Comics.